Professional Liability Insurance

 Protecting the Public

-Professional liability insurance provides financial compensation for the public in the event of damages caused by a Registered Dietitian (RD) or Registered Nutritionist.
+Professional liability insurance provides financial compensation for the public in the event of damage caused by a Registered Dietitian (RD) or Registered Nutritionist.
 Clients need to know they have recourse in the event of harm.
 Knowing that they can access a professional’s insurance, by way of a claim or lawsuit against a professional’s liability insurance, provides them with a sense of security when they seek treatment.

 Protecting the Practitioner

-Professional liability insurance protects regulated members from having to pay personally for any harm that clients suffer as a result of the RD’s conduct.
+Professional liability insurance protects regulated members from having to pay personally for any harm that clients suffer because of the RD’s conduct.
 If the regulated member does not have insurance and is successfully sued for negligence, they will be personally liable for any damages awarded to the client.
-Even in the cases where the RD is found not to have been negligent, they will still have to finance the cost of defense.
+Even in cases where the RD is found not to have been negligent, they will still have to finance the cost of defense.
 Funding the defense is something else that professional liability insurance will cover.

 Frequently Asked Questions about Professional Liability Insurance